-One of our aims is to develop new computational and statistical methods for the integration and analysis of heterogeneous omics data.
-In this context, we closely collaborate with experimental groups to develop methods to exploit large-scale biological datasets in a broad range of contexts:
+One of our aims is to develop new statistical, computational and machine learning methods for the integration and analysis of heterogeneous omics data in a broad range of contexts:

-- New approaches that allow us to combine and compare gene expression datasets from different origins (Carmona-Saez et al., 2017, Toro-Domínguez et al. 2014)
+- Approaches to integrate and analyze -omics datasets from different origins (Carmona-Saez et al., 2017, Toro-Domínguez et al. 2014).

-- Integrative analysis of methyolome and transcriptome data (Martorell et al., mCSEA.
+- Integrative analysis of methylome and transcriptome data (Martorell et al., mCSEA.
 2019).

-- Methods for meta-analysis of gene expression and genetic association studies (MetaGENyO and ImaGEO).
+- Statistical Methods and computational tools for meta-analysis of -omics data (MetaGENyO and ImaGEO).

 Projects and Networks